raselshikdar/rsinfo/README.md

 # Forking/Public Template

-If you wanna use this site as a base for building your own, I highly recommend basing it off [my public SvelteKit blog template](https://github.com/matfantinel/sveltekit-static-blog-template) instead!
+If you wanna use this site as a base for building your own, I highly recommend basing it off [This public SvelteKit blog template](https://github.com/matfantinel/sveltekit-static-blog-template) instead!
 It is better documented and there is way less stuff to remove.

-# rsinfo.vercel.app
+# [blog.rasel.us.kg] (https://blog.rasel.us.kg)

 This is my own personal website, built with SvelteKit.
 It also holds my own personal blog.
+The main credit to build this site for ©[Matt Fantinel] (https://github.com/mattfantinel/fantinel.dev)

 <p align="center">
     <img src="static/images/projects/personal-website-transparent.png" alt="Screenshot" />